 Teachers Talk: Follow up with More Students

 The students that I think the most about, and come to mind first, are those students that are blenders in the classroom.
 They're not the loud one or the misbehaving one.
 They’re the students that don't ever say anything and do their own things but wouldn't tell me if they didn't understand something, and I wouldn't necessarily notice because there are so many of them.
 But online, all of a sudden, everyone becomes equal.
 So then I can see when a student has a misperception that I can address, where I probably wouldn't have noticed before.
 Even if they're not reaching out to me, I can reach out and give them individual feedback.

 I can think of several students where that's the case.
 They did something or said something or had some sort of misperception that I would not have noticed, otherwise.
-Sometimes someone can do something for quite a while incorrectly and I didn't notice.
-Or they have one little thing that's not correct but if they fix that thing then everything else is fine, but they feel frustrated and stuck way back here when they're really not.
+Sometimes someone used to do something for quite a while incorrectly, and I didn't notice.
+Or they have one little thing that's not correct, but if they fix that thing then everything else is fine, but they feel frustrated and stuck way back here when they're really not.
 It's easier to see evidence if that’s online.